- About Us

 - Solar Powering the Midwest Conference

 - Get Involved

-Courses at the MREA are based on industry approved task analyses and are designed to satisfy knowledge and skill competencies set forth by professional credentialing agencies.
+Renewable energy courses at the MREA are based on industry-approved task analyses, and are designed to satisfy knowledge and skill competencies set forth by professional credentialing agencies like NABCEP.

 Credentialing programs that MREA courses satisfy include:

 - MREA PV Design and Sales Certificate Program

 - NABCEP PV Entry Level Program

 - NABCEP PV Installation Professional Certification